UCUCDUH/pols_501_wi16/web/stories/schedule.md

 [TOC]

 <i class="fa fa-warning"></i> The following schedule is a *tentative* guideline and will be evolving to meet course needs up to and during the quarter.
 In particular, the pace of the course will be adjusted so that we move as possible conditional on everyone "getting" the material.

+Students should do the readings *before* the class.
+Some class time will be spent on lecture, but the majority of class time consist of discussion, questions, and problem solving.
+Lab sections will cover how to implement the analysis in R, conceptual review and continued elaboration of the week's material, and time for students to discuss and get feedback on their projects.

 - *SMISS* = *Statistical Modeling and Inference for Social Science*
 - *OpenIntro* = *Open Intro Statistics*